ansible/ansible/docsite/rst/glossary.rst

     Forks
-        Ansible talks to remote nodes in parallel and the level of parallelism can be set either by passing ``--forks``, or editing the default in a configuration file.
-The default is a very conservative 5 forks, though if you have a lot of RAM, you can easily set this to a value like 50 for increased parallelism.
+        Ansible talks to remote nodes in parallel and the level of parallelism can be set either by passing ``--forks`` or editing the default in a configuration file.
+The default is a very conservative five (5) forks, though if you have a lot of RAM, you can easily set this to a value like 50 for increased parallelism.

     Gather Facts (Boolean)
         :term:`Facts` are mentioned above.
 Sometimes when running a multi-play